(National Cancer Institute / Unsplash)

 Stanford University was named the 13th best undergraduate school for education in the country by US News and World Report, which also recognized the school for excellence in the area of educational administration and supervision.
 Stanford’s Graduate School of Education offers a variety of outstanding master’s, doctoral, and even undergraduate programs in the field.

 Stanford University has around 6,000 enrolled undergraduate students.
-It is highly selective — only 5% of applicants are admitted.
+It’s highly selective — only 5% of applicants are admitted.
 The student-to-faculty ratio is extremely low at only 5:1, and 70% of its classes have fewer than 20 students.
 Tuition costs around $56,000 yearly.

 Another one of the best colleges in California for teaching degrees is the University of California at Berkeley.
 Even before the Graduate School of Education was founded in 1913, UC Berkeley granted the UC system’s first doctoral degree to a woman and first master’s degree to an Asian American, both in education.
 UC Berkeley offers a wide range of programs, from an undergraduate minor in education to a master’s in human development or a Ph.D. in quantitative methods and evaluation.

-The School of Education at UC Berkeley is ranked as the 48th best college for an undergraduate teaching degree in the nation, according to US News and World Report.
+The School of Education at UC Berkeley is ranked as the 62nd best college for an undergraduate teaching degree in the nation, according to US News and World Report.
 UC Berkeley only accepts 18% of applicants.
-The student to faculty ratio is 19:1, with about half of its classes containing 20 or fewer students.
+The student-to-faculty ratio is 19:1, with about half of its classes containing 20 or fewer students.
 Tuition for California residents costs about $14,000 per year.

 According to US News and World Report, the University of Southern California’s Rossier School of Education is the eighteenth-best in the country, making it one of the nation’s best colleges for teaching degrees.
 The school offers various programs for current and aspiring teachers, counselors, educational program designers, educational leaders, higher education professionals, and educational policy scholars.